-Kernel is the UNIX operating system.
-It is the master program that controls the computer’s resources, allotting them to different users and to different tasks.
+Kernel is the UNIX operating system is the master program that controls the computer’s resources, allotting them to different users and performing different tasks.
 However, the kernel doesn’t deal directly with a user.
 Instead, it starts up a separate, interactive program, called a shell, for each user when he/she logs on.

 7) What is Shell?

 A shell acts as an interface between the user and the system.
 As a command interpreter, the shell takes commands and sets them up for execution.